Exempt-Medic/Archipelago/worlds/wl4/docs/en_Wario Land 4.md

 ## What does another world's item look like in Wario Land 4?

 Other games' items will look like Archipelago logos.
-When collected from a box, the item's name will be displayed at the bottom left corner of the screen.
+When collected from a box, the item's name will be displayed in the bottom left corner of the screen.
 By default, you will have to carry the item to the end of the level before the other player will receive it, at which point you will be told who the item belongs to.